Perfect-Rentals/perfect.rentals.scripts/keyboard-shortcuts/readme.md

 <h2 id="add">Adding Custom Keyboard Shortcuts</h2>

 If you want to add your own custom keyboard shortcuts, you can do so by editing the `kbd-shortcuts-mac.sh` file.
 Open the file in a text editor.
-Find the the text `TRVDATA` that exists on a single line.
+Find the the text `TRVDATA` that _exists on a single line_ (second instance).
 Add a new line before this word, then add your shortcut on the new line.
-For example:

 1. `CMD+F` to find the text `TRVDATA` (it'll be the second instance of this text)
 2. Add a new line _before_ this text